aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 	Yes.

 	Considering that PDL deals with very large volumes of data, they often deal with many records containing information about the same person.
-They refer to these as "Frankenstein profiles," where data from multiple individuals is merged into a single record, rendering it unusable and potentially causing issues with applications.
+They refer to these as "Frankenstein profiles,"[9] where data from multiple individuals is merged into a single record, rendering it unusable and potentially causing issues with applications.

 	Furthermore, for companies in the Company Dataset, there are overlaps among several attributes.
 For example: the affiliated_profiles attribute contains a list of company IDs that the current company is related to, either parent or subsidiaries.
 However, parent & subsidiary company IDs are also stored in separate attributes, leading to redundancy.

 18. **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?** If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g. licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

 	Yes.
-The dataset relies on external sources, namely Data Union and the information available on the internet.
+The dataset relies on external sources, namely the Data Union and the information available on the internet.[10]

 19. **Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?** If so, please provide a description.

 	While the Company Dataset likely does not contain confidential information, the Person Dataset might.
 The Person Dataset contains a contact's all possible email addresses and phone numbers, which are sensitive in nature.
 PDL claims to have procured the data from publicly available sources, including the public internet and social media, Data Union  and third parties who license, sell, or otherwise provide data they have collected.
-They claim to not collect data from private sites.
+They claim to not collect data from private sites.[10]

 21. **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?** If so, please describe why.